 When my daughter was three years old, she had a terrible fever.
 Her doctor had given her medicine to take and told me to bathe her in cool water as needed.
 The medicine helped a little, but her fever raged on throughout the night.
 I stayed up all night, bathing her to cool her off, rocking her in my arms, and feeding her ice chips.
 It was easy then to focus just on her.
 I would never have thought of putting her in bed and going to sleep myself until she was better.
 But in a divorce, there is no medical emergency demanding that you stay focused on your children.
 You might be hurting so much yourself that it’s hard to think clearly.

 Now is the time, however, to focus on your children, just as I did on that long night with my daughter.
 Once a parenting plan is in place, you can relax and follow the plan.
 The parenting plan will include you and your ex (or soon-to-be ex), as well as other people important to your children.
-A grandmother may take care of the children after school, and so is an important part of their lives.
+A grandmother may take care of the children after school, and so she is also an important part of their lives.
 An aunt may drive the children to karate lessons.
 A nephew may coach your son’s soccer team and be a role model.

 Your ex may have remarried, and a stepmother is now part of the plan.
 Everyone has their part to play in making sure that your children reach their final destination.
 The parenting plan lets you know what to expect.
 It will change as your children grow, since what they need today will not be the same as what they need in five years.
 The plan, like the GPS, guides you turn by turn.
 And, if you make a wrong turn, you and the Parenting Coordinator can “recalculate” the plan, just as a GPS figures out a new route after you get off course.